vuminhph/tutorial-code-docs/docs/llm-analytics/index.md

+---
+layout: default
+title: "LLM Analytics"
+nav_order: 2
+has_children: true
+---

 # Tutorial: llm-analytics

 `llm-analytics` is a system designed to analyze content, like call transcripts, using **Large Language Models (LLMs)**.
-It allows users to define *custom analysis workflows* using a configuration file.
+It allows users to define _custom analysis workflows_ using a configuration file.
 Data flows through a series of steps (nodes) in a graph, where each step might involve calling an LLM, running specific Python code for data cleaning, or searching a knowledge base.
 The system provides an API for easy integration and includes features for monitoring LLM performance and managing prompts.

 **Source Repository:** [None](None)